A Guide to Caring for Dracaena Plants

 As with most houseplants, the biggest danger is root rot from overwatering and/or lack of drainage.
 To prevent this, plant in a pot with drain holes, in standard well-draining potting mix, and allow to dry slightly between waterings.
 Water less often in fall and winter than during the growing seasons of spring and summer.
 Fertilize monthly during the spring and summer with standard liquid plant food.

-Dracaena are reportedly sensitive to excess salts and fluoride, especially the soil-free lucky bamboo version.
-If yellowing and browning of tips develops, you can try flushing the soil well, then watering with rainwater or distilled water.
+Dracaena is reportedly sensitive to excess salts and fluoride, especially the soil-free lucky bamboo version.
+If yellowing and browning of tips develop, you can try flushing the soil well, then watering with rainwater or distilled water.

 How to Propagate

 Cuttings, like trimmed tops from plants that have gotten too tall or leggy, can easily be rooted in water, but it may take several months.
 Once roots have developed to at least an inch long, pot as described above.
 Multiple cuttings of different heights can be planted in the same pot for a bushy effect.
 Some people have also reported successfully growing cuttings by simply laying them on the soil, keeping the soil moist, and waiting for roots to grow.